The Science

 • The NHS has a page about the causes of Autism.

-• The National Autistic Society covers the ground quite well and contains some insightful comments.
+• The National autistic society covers the ground quite well and contains some insightful comments.
 It is also very easy to read.
 See causes

 • An associate professor in Georgia, USA, has produced a video presentation about the search for causes of autism.
 Click play button to watch.
 It lasts 2 minutes.